Covid-19 self isolation payments.

 If any of the following apply you would NOT qualify for a discretionary payment;

-- Your partner’s (if you have one) usual gross earnings are higher than £2500.00 per month (before deductions);
+- Your partner’s (if you have one) usual gross earnings are higher than £2500.00 per month (before deductions) unless you can demonstrate the reduction in your income will still cause you financial hardship.

-- You do not have a commercial rent liability or pay a mortgage for your home (paying ‘rent’ to a parent or relative you live with is not a commercial rent);
+- You do not have a commercial rent liability or pay a mortgage for your home (paying ‘rent’ to a parent or relative you live with is not a commercial rent) unless you can demonstrate the reduction in your income will still cause you financial hardship.

 - Your savings and capital are higher than £16,000;